 If you make, build or process something inside your building, you have a lot more to deal with than the typical property owner when it comes to re-roofing.

 Chances are roof leaks would not be good for business and neither would shutting down operations to deal with them.
 You probably have valuable equipment inside the building to protect, and also have rooftop equipment and penetrations that are unique to your industry.
-Any kind of debris falling inside the building during the re-roofing process is not acceptable and neither is having to repair or replace the roof again soon because the roofing materials didn’t hold up.
+Any kind of debris falling inside the building during the commercial re-roofing service process is not acceptable and neither is having to repair or replace the roof again soon because the roofing materials didn’t hold up.

 The way to maintain a watertight building and continue your operations throughout the re-roofing process is to choose the right contractor to re-roof your manufacturing facility.
 Choose a contractor who will do these six things:

 1. Use the right materials